-Bottled water companies are required to perform routine quality tests to ensure the finished product meets FDA standards for bottled water quality and is safe to drink.
+Bottled water companies are required to perform routine quality tests to ensure the finished product meets FDA standards for bottled water quality and water safety.
 Bottled water is considered a food product, not drinking water.
 For this reason, it is regulated by the FDA rather than the EPA, which is responsible for public tap water regulations.
-In addition, many state governments have established regulations governing the quality of bottled products that are produced and/or sold within their state thus ensuring safe bottled water.
+In addition, many state governments have established regulations governing the quality of bottled products that are produced and/or sold within their state thus ensuring bottled water safety.

 If you have purchased bottled water lately, you may have have noticed all the different types of bottled water that are now on the market.

 The Water Food and Drug Administration (FDA) regulates water that is classified as "bottled water" or "drinking water" to meet certain standards.